kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/list-pokemon.md

     API-->>Endpoint: 200 OK <br> [<Pokemon object>, ...]
 ```

-You can trigger this use case by calling the endpoint `GET /pokemon?take=20&skip=0` without payload, and should receive a payload similar to this:
+You can trigger this use case by calling the endpoint `GET /pokemon?take=20&skip=0` without a payload and should receive a payload similar to this:
 ```json
 [
   {